 This serves a second purpose as well.
 It keeps the beard flat against your chest, insuring that it will not be blocking your line of sight when reaching for the next hold or looking down to make sure your feet are solidly on the rock.
 It can be handy to keep a beard ring or a handful of hair ties with your climbing shoes or even in your chalk bag.
 That way you’re always ready to protect your beard and place your full focus on climbing.

-And of course, make sure your post-climb shower regimen includes conditioning with some beard oil
+And of course, make sure your post-climb shower regimen includes washing your beard with some beard shampoo

 or Beard Dry Oil

 .
 Exposure to sweat, chalk, sun and dust could leave your beard dried out and in need of some nourishment.